I Hacked a Bank and Got Arrested in 2012If you enjoy my work, sponsor or hire me! I work hard keeping oxasploits running!

 Thank you so much and happy hacking!

-Seeing as a decade has passed, I sort of finally need to do it for me, to put it on paper, how it happened.
+Seeing as a decade has passed, I finally need to do it for me, to put it on paper how it happened.
 How I got busted by the FBI.
-In mid-2012 on a warm summer day, while I was asleep in my bedroom at approximately 4 in the afternoon.
-Nobody except me was home at the time they arrived, peeping through my windows, and walking across my lawn, but seeing as my mother was just getting home with my Grandma Butch (who coincidentally got me into computers in the first place, as a kid, with a Tandy 1500HD and DOS), saw some guys in suits buzzing around the house looking in windows and such.
-What happened between this, and me actually waking up, I’m not sure.
-But where I come in is hearing my mother pounding very loudly on my bedroom door, which I kept locked while living at my parent’s house.
+On a warm summer day in mid-2012, I was asleep in my bedroom at approximately 4 in the afternoon.
+Nobody except me was home at the time.
+They arrived, peeping through my windows, but seeing as my mother was just getting home with my Grandma Butch, who coincidentally got me into computers in the first place, as a kid, with a Tandy 1500HD and DOS, saw some guys in suits buzzing around the house looking in windows.
+What happened between then, and me actually waking up, I am unsure.
+Where I come in, hearing my mother pounding very loudly on my bedroom door, which I kept locked while living at my parent’s house.
 “Marshall!
-Marshall wake up!” she screamed.
+Marshall, wake up!” she screamed.
 “What do you want?
 Go away, I’m sleeping”, I said.
 “The FBI is here.”, she said, as I rolled out of bed, her still hammering on the door.
-I opened the door, and immediately said, “that’s not funny.” but as soon as I got a good look at her face, I knew it wasn’t a joke to her.
-So I rounded the corner to go to the front door and opened it.
-Standing before me was one bigger agent, and another about the same height but slimmer build agent.
-The short conversation that transpired from here on went something like:
+I opened the door and immediately said, “that’s not funny.” but as soon as I got a good look at her face, I knew it wasn’t a joke to her.
+I rounded the corner to the front door and opened it; before me was one larger agent, and another about the same height but slimmer build agent.
+The short conversation that transpired from here on went something like this:

 “Yes, what is this about?”